 This plant loves slightly shade-covered emplacements or sunny spots but that don’t get too hot.

 Both in pots and directly in the ground, prefer light sun and a spot that seems sheltered enough from wind.

-To keep your Alstroemeria as long as possible, proceed to divide the crown after the blooming but take care while handling the roots, because they are quite fragile.
+To keep your Alstroemeria as long as possible, proceed to divide the crown after the blooming.
+Take care while handling the roots, because they are quite fragile.

 Alstroemeria division is preferably performed on specimens that are at least 2 or 3 years old.